Atypon-OpenSource/manuscripts-article-editor/README.md

 ## Installation

-Run `yarn` to install the dependencies.
+Run `yarn install @manuscripts/article-editor` in your application.

 ## Build (for production)

-The variables listed in `.env.example` must all be defined as environment variables.
+The variables listed in `.env.example` must all be defined as environment variables in your project.

 Run `yarn build` to build the app to the `dist` folder.